 Mick Foley, professional wrestler and RAINN member, logged more than 550 hours online — over 15 months — talking to sexual assault victims

 Instant online help

 RAINN utilized instant messaging as a way to provide anonymous crisis support online

-The first online crisis intervention service was launched
+The first online crisis intervention service

 RAINN launched the Online Hotline as a way to communicate with — and support — sexual assault victims

 The nation’s largest anti-sexual violence organization was founded